lixh257/HOTAIR/README.md

 (See an example of this step in ATAC-seq/configure.txt.)
 ** No empty row allowed in configure

-# for single sample
 ref_index=/path/to/bowite2 index/
 ref_size=/path/to/genome_size
 max_thread=xx (the maximun thread per sample, default is 8) gsize=hs/mm/ce/dm (-g parameter in macs2, and species code to select blacklist) /path/to/sample1_R1.fastq	/path/to/sample1_R2.fastq	/path/to/output	sample_prefix

-# for multiple sample
 ref_index=/path/to/bowite2 index/
 ref_size=/path/to/genome_size
 max_thread=xx (the maximun thread for all samples.
 Can be calculated as 8 * number of samples, default is 8.)